-If you are coming from an already whole / real food lifestyle, then this should be pretty simple.
+If you are coming from an already whole / real food lifestyle, or if you're already vegan for the animals, then this should be pretty simple.

-If you are coming from the typical Western diet, high in processed meat, dairy, and packaged foods, then this will be hard.
+If you are starting from the typical Western diet, high in processed meat, dairy, and packaged foods, then this will be hard.
 But it is possible!
 You just have to want it.

 First, I want to clarify the difference in the term "lifestyle" and the word "diet" as most of us know it.

 "Diet" as a noun is simply a word used to describe the kinds of food a person habitually eats.
-It is not always referring to "diet" as a verb, a special course of food a person restricts oneself to for a limited amount of time in order to achieve weight loss.
+It is not always referring to "diet" as a verb, a special course of food a person restricts oneself to for a limited amount of time in order to achieve weight loss or other health goal.

 Many people transition to a whole food plant based lifestyle over a certain period of time, which could be days or weeks.
 Others, like me and my family, do it overnight cold turkey - pun intended ;)

 At first, it may be overwhelming.
 Especially if you eat meat, eggs, dairy, or junk / highly processed food regularly.

 The idea of cutting out all of those foods may be daunting.